jewettaij/moltemplate/moltemplate/force_fields/convert_OPLSAA_to_LT/README.md

 See the examples in the force_field_OPLSAA2023/ subdirectory directory for details.

-The "oplsaa2023.lt" file is normally generated using the published parameters from [this paper](https://pubs.acs.org/doi/suppl/10.1021/acs.jpcb.3c06602).
+The "oplsaa.lt" file is normally generated using the published parameters from [this paper](https://pubs.acs.org/doi/suppl/10.1021/acs.jpcb.3c06602).
 Unless otherwise specified in the header, the `oplsaa2lt.py` program is run using these arguments:
 ```
-./oplsaa2lt.py --name OPLSAA --out oplsaa2023.lt \
+./oplsaa2lt.py --name OPLSAA --out oplsaa.lt \
   --par ../oplsaa2023_original_format/Jorgensen_et_al-2023-The_Journal_of_Physical_Chemistry_B.sup-2.par \
   --sb  ../oplsaa2023_original_format/Jorgensen_et_al-2023-The_Journal_of_Physical_Chemistry_B.sup-3.sb
 ```